snl-dakota/dakota-examples/official/uncertainty_quantification/mlmf/mc/README.md

 -   `dakota_MC.out` which contains the results of the analysis (and output relative to the job execution).

-For this tutorial the important information are reported at the end of `dakota_MC.out`
+For this tutorial the important information is reported at the end of `dakota_MC.out`

 Dakota computes moments (mean, standard deviation, skewness and